juanpumpkinpie/users-mongodb/README.md

-# Juan Pumpkinpie App Users
+# 🤟 Juan Pumpkinpie App Users

-## Important?
+## 🧪 Important?

+- - Backend:

-- Install Express
+* Install Express
+* Mongoose
-- Run npm install (nodemon and others in case you need change something in the project)
+* Run npm install (nodemon and others in case you need change something in the project)
-- SASS save-dev installed on frontend folder
+* SASS save-dev installed on frontend folder

+- - Frontend:

+* Install Axios

-# How run the project?
+# 🎃 How run the project?

-Use _npm start_ to run the project in local
+Use _npm start_ or _yarn start_ to run the project in local